firedrakeproject/mpi-pytest/README.md

 There are however a number of downsides:

-* Only one mainstream MPI distribution ([MPICH](https://www.mpich.org/)) supports nested calls to `MPI_Init`.
-If your 'parent' `pytest` process initialises MPI (for instance by executing `from mpi4py import MPI`) then this will cause non-MPICH MPI distributions to crash.
 * Forking a subprocess can be expensive since a completely fresh Python interpreter is launched each time.
 * Sandboxing each test means that polluted global state at the end of a test cannot